zimmra/strategy-pack/README.md

 [![Open in HACS at your Home Assistant instance.][hacsBadge]][strategyPackHacs]

-This is a collection of [Home Assistant Strategies](https://developers.home-assistant.io/docs/frontend/custom-ui/custom-strategy/).
+This is a test collection of [Home Assistant Strategies](https://developers.home-assistant.io/docs/frontend/custom-ui/custom-strategy/).

 A strategy is a piece of JavaScript code that runs when you open a page that is configured to use it to generate dashboards and views.
 They make it easy to create auto-populated dashboards with minimal configuration!